jalcock-training/azure-hybrid-landing-zone/docs/architecture/architectural-overview.md

 - Log Analytics workspace for monitoring and diagnostics (optional or future)
 - Azure Key Vault (Standard tier) for secret management
 - Optional shared services such as Bastion or Automation Account
+- Private endpoints securing access to Key Vault and Storage
+- NSGs enforcing deny‑all inbound rules on hub subnets
 - VNet peering to spoke networks

 The hub is designed to be lightweight and cost‑efficient while still representing enterprise patterns.